1 9 8 3 (UK) The Black Adder

 Also present was Lieutenant George St Barleigh, a keen, vacuous type anxious to volunteer for all sorts of loony escapades and devoted to Captain Blackadder.

-Their very lives are in the hands of General Melchett, a direct conduit to General Haig, who delivers the plans and orders that dictate their movements.
+Their very lives are in the hands of General Melchett, a direct conduit to Field Marshal Haig, who delivers the plans and orders that dictate their movements.
 Melchett is quite mad – a gung-ho, bloodthirsty armchair warrior from a military family – and is assisted by an aide-de-camp, the sycophantic Captain Darling.

 Blackadder’s main concern is how to dissuade Melchett from sending him and his men to certain death.